Heat kernel estimates for pseudodifferential operators, fractional Laplacians and Dirichlet-to-Neumann operators: Semigroups generated by sectorially elliptic pseudodifferential operators

-Also more general operator families $V(t)=e^{-tP}$ with $P$ of order 1 are sometimes spoken of as Poisson operators (e.g.\ by Taylor [T81]), and indeed we can show that for $P$ of any order $d\in\rp$, $V(t)$ identifies with a Poisson operator in the Boutet de Monvel calculus.
-This will be accounted for in detail elsewhere.
-In order to match the conventions for Poisson symbol-kernels, the indexation in (2.2) is chosen slightly differently from that in [G96], Section 4.2, where $v_{-d-l}$ would be denoted $v_{-l}$.
+Also more general operator families $V(t)=e^{-tP}$ with $P$ of order 1 are sometimes spoken of as Poisson operators (e.g.\ by Taylor \cite{T81}), and indeed we can show that for $P$ of any order $d\in\rp$, $V(t)$ identifies with a Poisson operator in the Boutet de Monvel calculus.
+This will be taken up in detail elsewhere.
+In order to match the conventions for Poisson symbol-kernels, the indexation in \eqref{2.2} is chosen slightly differently from that in \cite{G96}, Section 4.2, where $v_{-d-l}$ would be denoted $v_{-l}$.
 We define $V_{-d-l}(t)$ and $V'_M(t)$ in local coordinates to be the $\psi $do's with symbol $v_{-d-l}(x,\xi ,t)$ resp.\ $v'_{M}(x,\xi ,t)$.
 The kernel $\Cal K_{V}(x,y,t)$ is in local coordinates expanded according to the symbol expansion: